renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 - Elevated camera placement increases field of view
 - Early detection improves reaction time
 - Reduces sudden steering corrections

+ The system operates in a closed-loop configuration, where visual feedback is continuously used to correct the robot's trajectory in real time.
 ---

 ---